aspose-pdf/Aspose-PDF-Tutorials/pdf/english/net/document-manipulation/_index.md

 Learn how to rotate PDF pages with Aspose.PDF for .NET.
 This guide covers rotating specific pages by degrees and includes code examples for efficient document manipulation.

 ### [Split PDF Pages from a Specific Page Using .NET Streams and Aspose.PDF](./split-pdf-pages-with-net-streams-aspose-pdf/)
-Learn how to efficiently split PDF files from a specific page using .NET streams with Aspose.PDF, enhancing document management in your applications.
+Learn how efficiently split PDF files from a specific page using .NET streams with Aspose.PDF, enhancing document management in your applications.

 ### [Split PDF Pages into Individual Files Using Aspose.PDF .NET (C# Tutorial)](./split-pdf-pages-aspose-net-csharp/)
 Learn how to split a PDF file into individual pages using Aspose.PDF for .NET and C#.
 This guide covers setup, implementation, and practical applications.